EarlSneedSinclair/optolink-splitter/README.md

 # optolink-switch/splitter
 **use at your own risk!**

+### This feature branch reads energy counters of previous day and publishs to MQTT

+quick&dirty implementation, see daycount.py

 Announcements:
  - There is a [branch supporting VS1 / KW protocol](https://github.com/philippoo66/optolink-splitter/blob/vs1test/)!
 Choose in case... ;-)
  - There are other feature branches - look at if you like